 “Alice’s Restaurant” has a long history on public radio, especially through two of Pacifica’s stations.
-The song debuted on radio in 1966 on New York City’s WBAI-FM before the vinyl recording came out.
+The song debuted on radio in 1966 or 1967 — recollections of the date differ — on New York City’s WBAI-FM before the vinyl recording came out.
 Guthrie performed it live on Bob Fass’ Radio Unnameable with a trio of major folk talents backing him up: David Bromberg, Jerry Jeff Walker and Ramblin’ Jack Elliott.

 “It was wonderful,” Fass recalled.
 “People were calling and saying, ‘I hope you’re recording it and you can play it again.’
 We did record it. and we did play it over and over and over again.”

 In true Radio Unnameable fashion, Fass got the performers to play along to the aircheck as it was being rebroadcast that night.
 It created what Fass described as “a rather thick musical soup.”